Dregorius/dregos_watchlist/README.md

-# Watchlist
+# Drego`s Watchlist

-Private watchlist app for movies, series and games.
+Private selfhosted watchlist app for movies, series and games.
+Use solo or share between friends.

 ## Features